FAC8/READMES/Week 8/hapi-scope-auth.md

 ## Hapi Scopes

-API access tokens do not necessarily provide you with full access.
-Scopes limit access for OAuth tokens.
-They do not grant any additional permission beyond that which the user already has.

-Tokens are typically provided in a header property known as ```Authorization``` given in the form:
+Not all OAuth access tokens are created equally!
+When you make an API request with a token, typically with a header property known as ```Authorization``` given in the form:

 ```javascript
 Authorization: `token ${your-token-here}`
 ```

-Your access token contains information on which endpoints you have 'scope' to access.
+Your access token can contain information on which endpoints you have 'scope' to access.
+A good example of this is [Github's](https://developer.github.com/v3/oauth/#scopes) API, which will deny access to tokens which have the wrong scope authorization for the endpoint they are trying to access.

-It is easy to set up your own scope-based authorisation with Hapi which limits users' access to certain endpoints on your server in a way which is similar to authorisation we have already seen.
+It is easy to set up your own scope-based authorisation with Hapi.
+We do this by setting up the config object for a route with an auth object, and providing this object with a scope property.
+(You may recognise this set-up from the [readme](https://github.com/FAC8/READMES/blob/master/Week%207/authentication.md) which covered setting up authentication strategies for specific endpoints).

+For example if we wish to deny access to tokens which do not have an admin scope, we could do so by setting up our endpoint as below:

 ```javascript
 server.route({